Apparel Studies Track: MS & PHD

 Retailing and consumer studies emphasizes understanding and conducting research on individuals, groups, and organizations.
 In this concentration you will research how consumers select, secure, use and/or dispose of goods and services and how environmental, socio-psychological, and cultural factors influence consumption at all stages.

-Master of Arts & Master of Science Degree Options
+Master of Science Degree Options

 |Plan A||Plan B|